 The purpose of the Mark E. Bates Scholarship is to provide significant tuition assistance for PSU students who are seeking a bachelor’s degree in physical education or business and who meet the selection criteria.
 The recipient/s shall be full-time matriculated, returning student/s with declared physical education or business majors.
 The preference is for the scholarship recipient/s to be graduates of Kearsarge or Hopkinton high schools or, if none are eligible, to have graduated from any New Hampshire school district.
-The scholarshipwill be awarded through the PSU Office of Financial Aid.
+The scholarship will be awarded through the PSU Office of Financial Aid.
+No application is required.

 The purpose of the Julie N. Bernier Athletic Training Endowed Scholarship Fund is to support scholarship awards for outstanding PSU students who are seeking a degree in athletic training and hope to master the skills to become a certified athletic trainer.
 The eligible recipient/s shall be at least junior status and seeking a Bachelor of Science degree in Athletic Training.
 The award is made upon consideration of the applicant’s financial need and academic achievement, department involvement, community and/or campus activities, honors, and employment background.

 The scholarship application and selection process will be determined by the Health and Human Performance Scholarship Committee.
 Selection will be made by this same committee, and the scholarship award will customarily be presented at an annual department event.
 Should no candidates meet the criteria or be deemed worthy, the funds shall be retained for awarding the following semester or academic year, according to the selection committee’s discretion.